The Open 2017: Jordan Spieth clinches Claret Jug

 - China's Li Haotong third

-Royal Birkdale (CNN)The greats find a way to get it done, Jordan Spieth's hard-fought third major title suggests he is on an exalted path in the game of golf.
+Royal Birkdale (CNN)The greats find a way to get it done, and Jordan Spieth's hard-fought third major title suggests he is on an exalted path in the game of golf.

 In 40 agonizing and exhilarating minutes, the 23-year-old almost blew another major in scenes reminiscent of his Masters meltdown last year, before scrapping back in majestic fashion to win the 146th Open at Royal Birkdale.